Docutils | Overview | About | Users | Reference | Developers

 For example:

-.. _Another Document: another.txt
+.. _Another Document: another.rst

 That is, name the files for which extensions should be converted.